-The Gold Basin project has a significant amount of historical drilling data delivered by previous owners and was fully-permitted in the 1990's as an open-pit, heap-leach operation, though low gold prices meant that development did not proceed at the time.
+A significant amount of historical drilling data was completed by previous owners and the project was fully permitted in the 1990's as an open-pit, heap-leach operation, though low gold prices meant that development did not proceed at the time.

-The Gold Basin Project is located within a major geological trend in NW Arizona in the USA, the transition zone between the highly-productive geology of Walker Lane and the southern copper belt.
+The Gold Basin Project is located within a major geological trend in NW Arizona in the USA, the transition zone between the highly prospective geology of Walker Lane and the southern copper belt.